3mdeb/news-and-ideas/blog/content/post/2020-01-03-esxi-67-boot-issue-part1.md

 Those checkpoints revealed that not only `do_reloc()` and `install_trampoline()` returned, but also the first `Log()` after that.
-Apparently it printed empty string which is, let's say, less intolerable than printing random bytes.
-This was the last logical place to put such checkpoint.
+Apparently it printed empty string which is, let's say, _less intolerable_ than printing random bytes.

 This seems like a broken relocation - call to `Log()` points to a string that is no longer there.
 At least `mboot.c32` read-only data section was relocated and